MighTy-Weaver/mighty-weaver.github.io/_pages/course.md

   - /course
 ---

-This is the course history during my study in the Hong Kong University of Science and Technology.
+This is the course history during my undergraduate and postgraduate study in the Hong Kong University of Science and Technology.

 *Remark: Courses are listed in the format of `Course Code + Number of Credits + Course Name`*